wasilpaw/osc_web/content/post/alarmclock.md

 ### Set the alarm

 Time to set the alarm.
-We will use the built-in "input()" function that displays the message and return the string typed in by the user.
+We will use the built-in "input()" function that displays the message and returns the string typed in by the user.
 We will then need to cast this string to integer by using "int()" function.
 This is required so that the values could be later compared to the current system time.

 {{<figure src="/alarmclock/SetAlarmFunct.png">}}